rowlandcoping/smokingbuns/README.md

 - [Instagram](https://www.pngegg.com/en/png-kzypz/) - pngegg.com
 - [Snapchat](https://pngtree.com/freepng/snapchat-icon_3584910.html) - pngtree.com
 - [Tripadvisor](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRfMgn4ae09WcEjCXwyPaZ7zH_M_6p-AIi_AQ&usqp=CAU) - found on the Rock and Sole Place website.
-- [Google](https://commons.wikimedia.org/wiki/File:Transparent_google_logo_2015.png) foudn on wikimedia commons.
+- [Google](https://commons.wikimedia.org/wiki/File:Transparent_google_logo_2015.png) found on wikimedia commons.

 ### Code (book.html)

-I used [this guide](https://webdesign.tutsplus.com/tutorials/building-responsive-forms-with-flexbox--cms-26767) when creating the booking form in order to help with media break points and text alignment for the form list elements.
+I used [this guide](https://webdesign.tutsplus.com/tutorials/building-responsive-forms-with-flexbox--cms-26767) when creating the booking form, in order to help with media break points and text alignment for the form list elements.
 Although the majority of my code on this page doesn't come from the guide, it provided a good foundation for me to build around.

 ### Advice